alabecki/Strong-Equivalence-Solver/README.txt

 	python se_main.py

-(If you have Anaconda installed on your computer you need only type “z_main.py”)
+If you have Anaconda installed on your computer you need only type “z_main.py”.
+If you also have Python 2 installed on your computer, you may need to write “python3.x” rather than “python”.

+You can also redirect files to the program on the command line and it will immediately output the models:

+	python se_main.py < text.txt

+Using this method, the output can also be directly fed to another python program:

+	python se_main.py < test.txt | receiver.py

 The program makes use of the logic module from the sympy library.
 It is recommended that the user employ pip when installing Python libraries.
 To install sympy simply type:

        pip install sympy	(perhaps with a “sudo”)

 If you have both Python 2.x and 3.x installed on your system, it might run Python 2.x by default, which will cause trouble both when trying to